 Run a Sample Workload#

-After completing the deployment steps, verify your installation by running a basic single-GPU sample workload inside a Confidential Container.
+Verify your Confidential Container setup by running a basic single-GPU sample workload inside a Confidential Container.

 This page intentionally uses the simplest possible manifest so that you can confirm the deployment end-to-end.
-For the full set of workload configuration options, including runtime class selection, resource type naming, and multi-GPU passthrough, refer to Configuring Confidential Container Workloads.
+It is not a production workload template.
+For runtime class selection, resource type naming, multi-GPU passthrough, and additional manifest patterns, refer to Configuring Workloads.

-1. Create a file named cuda-vectoradd-kata.yaml with the following sample manifest:
+1. Create a file named cuda-vectoradd-kata.yaml with a sample manifest for your system:

 apiVersion: v1